Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/610872-ChallengeQuestion.md

 ## **Assessment**

-Consistent with the configuration of previous BraTS challenges, we intend to use the "Dice SImilarity Coefficient", and the "Hausdorff distance (95%)".
+Consistent with the configuration of previous BraTS challenges, we intend to use the "Dice Similarity Coefficient", and the "Hausdorff distance (95%)".
+The aggregate rankings from these two metrics will determine the recipients of monetary awards.

 Expanding upon this evaluation scheme, we will also provide the metrics of "Sensitivity" and "Specificity", allowing to determine potential over- or under-segmentations of the tumor sub-regions by participating methods.
+These metrics are provided for participant guidance, and will not impact aggregate rankings.

 ---